xrdocs-staging/8000/_blogs/Cisco-8000-QOS-architecture.md

 ```
-Policer programming on Q200 is at IFG level instead of slice level which is the case on all latest SiOne NPUs like P100, K100
+Policer programming on Q200 SiOne NPU is at IFG level instead of slice level which is the case on all latest SiOne NPUs like P100, K100

 ```